-Our faculty shares a belief in the benefits of active learning and of spending time outdoors, which is one of the reasons they are at Rosseau Lake College to begin with.
-And that’s a guiding principle: lessons should be active, purposeful; instruction should be hands-on, project based; classes should make the most of our setting.
+Academics are rigorous, following a progressive liberal arts model.
+The average class size is between 10 and 15 students.
+There are aspects of the school that remain more traditional, such as having students sit final examinations, but even those are viewed through an experiential lens.
+The members of the faculty share a belief in the benefits of active learning and of spending time outdoors.
+And that’s a guiding principle for instruction: lessons should be active and purposeful; instruction should be hands-on and project based; classes should make the most of our setting.
 And they do.
 The campus is a learning lab, something that’s as true for biology and geography classes as it is for English.

-Academic instruction is delivered in four segments: two semesters of 12 weeks and two one-month terms.
+Academic instruction is delivered in three segments: two semesters of 15 weeks and a one-month term course.
 In Grades 9 and 10, students participate in a full afternoon of Arts (Music or Visual Arts) weekly.
 Learning becomes more self-directed in Grade 11 and 12 as students develop a sense of personal interest while growing increasingly mindful of future endeavours.

 Unique to RLC, and developed here, the Foundation Years is a program unto itself.
-Learning is collaborative, creative, and project-based, making use of the outdoor spaces, including the lake, the campus trails, and outdoor instructional facilities.
+Learning is collaborative, creative, and project-based, making use of the outdoor spaces including the lake, campus trails, and outdoor instructional facilities.
 For example, Math and Science classes are often combined studies, interacting with the curriculum through large-scale projects.
-One year, students took a month-long journey of the mind to Mars, designing space travel and colony infrastructure that ensured human survival.
-In another year, the entire group decided upon a deep-dive into astronomy, culminating in a sleepout under the stars.

 We believe that learning at this age group in particular is richest when active and, as often as possible, outside.
 Students intentionally build their 21st Century competencies—problem solving, collaboration, critical and creative thinking, resiliency, independence—while developing the Rosseau Roots in their own distinct ways.